 How to handle peaks like a pro

-Nobody was prepared for 2020, but we can prepare for the years going forth.
+Nobody was prepared for 2020, but we can prepare for those ahead.
 Handling peaks comes down to preparation, prediction, and careful planning.
 So, we thought, why not share some of our top tips on gearing up your customer support?

 Seasonal customers have less patience.
-It makes sense, right?
-Things like getting a smart TV and it not working right away can be frustrating.
-For big holidays such as Christmas or Black Friday, you need a concrete action plan.
+Things like getting a smart TV that doesn’t work right away can be frustrating.
+For big holidays, like Christmas or Black Friday, you need a concrete action plan.

 For personalized support, you and your support team need an idea of what’s coming.
 They also need to know how to respond in ways customers appreciate.
 In predicting where things may come from, you’ll see results faster.